-to-all - Floods BPDUs to all other ports on the switch.
+to-all - Floods BPDUs to all other spanning-tree disabled ports on the switch.

-to-vlan - Floods BPDUs to all other ports within the receiving port's native VLAN (i.e., as determined by port's PVID).
+to-vlan - Floods BPDUs to all other spanning-tree disabled ports within the receiving port's native VLAN (i.e., as determined by port's PVID).

-Floods to all other ports in the same VLAN.
+Floods to all other spanning-tree disabled ports in the same VLAN.